XimeraProject/xake/README.md

 To share your signed public key with Ximera, use the command

-`gpg --keyserver https://ximera.osu.edu/ --send-key YOUR-GPG-KEY-ID`
+`gpg --keyserver hkps://ximera.osu.edu/ --send-key YOUR-GPG-KEY-ID`

+(You may need `gnupg-curl` installed.)

 At that point, `xake --key YOUR-GPG-KEY-ID name reponame` will create the remote repository `https://ximera.osu.edu/reponame.git` and you